Top 5 Ways to Raise Awareness this Down Syndrome Awareness Month!

 For families who have school-age children, promoting awareness about Down syndrome in your schools will benefit both your child and others through teaching those who are in the school community more about the potential of people with Down syndrome.

 Create an All About Me poster with your child, so you can highlight the special interests of your child.
 Include lots of pictures in order to show the community that we are all “more alike than different”.

-The National Down Syndrome Society has an abundance of resources, including a recently released “Get to Know Me” poster and lesson plan.
-Click on the link below to get information and order your copy.
+The National Down Syndrome Society has an abundance of resources, including a their “Get to Know Me” poster and lesson plan.
+Click here for information.

 Also, be sure to check out these other resources from NDSS that you may want to share with your school to increase their library of resources.